OpenKore/openkore/openkore/trunk/README.txt

 - The Wx interface now allows you to scroll up the console.

 New config options:
+- teleportAuto_notPlayers:
-- teleportAuto_notPlayers	: comma-separated names of players to
-				  ignore by teleportAuto_allPlayers
-				  you can also use player IDs
+  comma-separated names of players to ignore by teleportAuto_allPlayers you can also use player IDs (recommended)
-				  (recommended)

 Credits:
 - rastalo & shamikchand: Autostorage bug report & fix.